tommasogalli/JSPHPer/README.md

 **Install JSPHPer**
 It only uses JS &amp; PHP plus some text files, so it is quite easy to try almost everywhere even with no DB.

-Just put that in any web server, set your api key in config.php (get one at https://platform.openai.com/overview) and you're good to go.
+Just put that in any domain you have, set your api key in config.php (get one at https://platform.openai.com/overview) and you're good to go.

-You can test it by asking the bot what JSPHPer is.
+You can test it by asking the bot "what is JSPHPer?".
+_Bear in mind that with just 1 file as context it doesn't always get it right, it works better with multiple files on the same topic._

 You have 6 files and 1 folder where to put context files.